Mambrillas de Lara

-Mambrillas de Lara is a municipality and town located in the province of Burgos, Castile and León, Spain.
-According to the 2004 census (INE), the municipality has a population of 69 inhabitants.
+Mambrillas de Lara (/es/) is a village and municipality located in the province of Burgos, in the autonomous community of Castile and León, Spain.
+It belongs to the comarca of Sierra de la Demanda and the judicial district of Salas de los Infantes.
+According to the 2025 census (INE), it has a population of 54 inhabitants.
+It covers an area of 34.03 square kilometres (13.14 sq mi).